Scottsdale Art Auction

 $100,000 $10,000

 Artist: Howard Terpning; Title: Daughters of the Chief; Medium: Oil on canvas; Dimensions: 36 x 24 inches; Signed: Signed/CA and dated 1999 lower left; Verso: Signed and titled verso; Framed/Base: 47 x 35 x 4 inches - 25 lbs.
+This lot's overall appearance is Excellent.
+This piece was evaluated under a black light.

 Overall Dimensions